coderForLife-A1/Pick-a-number/README.md

-# Pick-a-number
+- Rules are explained in the game.
-The classic game of guessing a number
+- The computer picks a number and you have to guess the number.